 Change starts with the innovators

-I recommend starting with a pilot program, so that you can try out the new technology and work out the bugs before you attempt mass adoption.
-The innovators in your company are at ease outside of their comfort zone and are willing to absorb the little technical issues for the thrill of taking part in the experiment and being an early adopter.
+I recommend starting with a pilot program so that you can try out the new technology and work out the bugs before you attempt mass adoption.
+The innovators in your company are at ease outside of their comfort zone and are willing to absorb the little technical issues for the thrill of taking part in the experiment and being early adopters.
 These are the folks who will gladly help you fine-tune the solution.

 As an added benefit, the beachhead pilot project can create a buzz and initial success that will entice others to ask for the change (if you make something exclusive, it enhances its desirability).
 So communication of the results of your pilot is critical for the second phase of the project.